jimshalo10/LightmassConfigurationUE5/README.md

 # LightmassConfiguration
-LightmassConfiguration is a script made for Unreal Engine 4 to allow to change from Unreal's CPU Lightmass to GPU Lightmass (made by Luoshuang for the Unreal Forums) and back.
+LightmassConfiguration is a script made for Unreal Engine 5 to allow to change from Unreal's CPU Lightmass to GPU Lightmass (made by Luoshuang for the Unreal Forums) and back.
 Since there are no options in GPU Lightmass, the script also allows anyone to change bake quality levels without the need to even restart Unreal Editor.

+# This version comes from the original work at
-If you'd like to support my work, you can donate by clicking "Sponsor" on the top or directly in my patreon page here: https://www.patreon.com/LightmassConfigurator
+If you'd like to support the original author, you can donate by clicking "Sponsor" on the top or directly on sgeraldes patreon page here: https://www.patreon.com/LightmassConfigurator

-You can donate from $1 to $15 and any donation will be used to keep this script up-to-date.
+You can donate from $1 to $15 and any donation will be used to keep support the authors work.

 # Usage
 To use: